421 N. Montgomery Street

 David J. Mason who is a member of the fifth generation is an owner and serves as supervisor.
 The team is designed to be proactive to the needs of the families we serve.
 Plank, Stitt and Stevens Funeral Home is the result of the loyalty, honesty, character and integrity of our predecessors.
 Since our inception our firm has recognized the need for commitment not only to the families we serve but also to our employees and the communities we serve.
 It is with these values that we have been able to endure and grow for over 130 years.
 It is with these values that we continue to serve the people of the greater Hollidaysburg area.

-Thank you for visiting our sight.
+Thank you for visiting our site.
 Continue to peruse it or contact us for any questions you may have.

 “Only a moment you stayed, but what an imprint your footprints have left on our hearts.“